randy-stad/pi-dashboard/README.md

 # pi-dashboard
-The simple dashboard I display on my Raspberry Pi on my desk.
+A simple dashboard to display information on a Rasperry Pi with a 4" screen.